Sharing EXPERIENCE and EXPERTISE in Development Finance issues

 VISION – OBJECTIVES – MEANS

-We have elaborated the Theory of change applied to Finance for Development filling the dots of the related narrative and connecting them with our field experience along with the market outcome.
+We have filled the dots of the financial narrative and connecting them with our field experience along with the market outcome.
 We have assumed the Theory of Change applied to the Finance for Development as a process of a continuing negotiations among the Development Actors, who have different interests/aspirations/objectives/expectations in pursuing a development goal, which is dominant in the economic development’s theories.
 THE THEORY OF CHANGE APPLIED TO FINANCE FOR DEVELOPMENT http://reader.ilmiolibro.kataweb.it/v/1252660/the-theory-of-change-applied-to-finance-for-development_1268103

 MOVING FROM CREDIT-BASED ECONOMY TO COMMUNITY-BASED ECONOMY.
 Community-Based Economy does mean to provide people with either a job or opportunities.
 This can’t be achieved using the financial leverage alone but conjugating together both economic policy and financial & economic inclusion, countries’ inclusive growth being the ultimate goal of the 2030 Agenda for SDGs along with to lessen the finance’s dominant role in the economy and prioritise the private sector of the economy:

 - To re-design the entire architecture of the approach in favour of poor people and small business as well and shift the paradigm of the financial interventions from the over-indebted economy at a micro and macro level to a real people’s empowerment through jobs creation and opportunities’ promotion.

 - To have private investors really involved in the development process either directly joying the Development Agencies’ Board Room or setting up a National Development Fund. (see below Options).

 - To use the financial leverage for sustainable interventions, which is as much easy to say as much complicated to achieve, because it asks for a revision of the decision-making process and fulfil the credit eligibility criteria.

 - To digitalise the services with a sustainable and market transparent product: this can be reached via an appropriate market segmentation.

 - To conjugate together three main Goals of the UN 2030 Agenda for SDGs, namely Goal 1 (End of poverty), Goal 8 (Promote inclusive and sustainable growth), and Goal 17 (Partnership).